sblauth/cashocs/cashocs/documentation.md

 are not needed to define the state equation.
 Other than that, the syntax would also be valid with fenics.

-For a detailed discussion of the features of cashocs and its usage we refer to the deomos.
+For a detailed discussion of the features of cashocs and its usage we refer to the demos.

 Command line interface for mesh conversion